 Keep Reading: A 30-Minute Couples Workout to Do at Home

-This workout is filled with a variety of exercises to target the entire abdomen while being appropriate for clients of all types and ages.
+This workout is filled with a variety of exercises to target the abdominal muscles while being appropriate for clients of all types and ages.
 See below for suggested sets and reps, along with a list of each exercise and an explanation for yourself or clients who may not be familiar.

 Time on: 45 seconds